starshev/SQL-EDA-Vehicles-Inventory/README.md

 # SQL portfolio projects

-Here I am showcasing my technical SQL skills
+This is where I demonstrate my technical SQL skills by completing various tutorial and personal projects.